Tata Tapes controversy: Pranati Deka's arrest

-Now, Gogoi had gone to Harvard for a training course which ended in August and was on leave up to 15th September.
-He had not reported for duty and your visitors did not know on that day that Gogoi had already arrived in India.
-Even if they had some inkling, they would not dare contradict your Chief Secretary who affirmed that he was in the US (and that) Interpol was after him and he would be arrested the moment he lands in India.
-They made no false statement to you.
-They stated what they honestly believed at that time.
-It is their subsequent discovery that Dr Gogoi was already in India and had used their guest house which was entitled to do without reporting to anyone."

 On 16 September, Gogoi admitted himself into the Woodland's Nursing Home in Calcutta, and contacted Tata Tea on the 18th.
 He surrendered to the police on the 24th.

 The "Tata Tapes"

 The tapes that Ritu Sarin accessed contained conversations between Nusli Wadia and many political and industrial heavyweights, and showed that the Tatas were trying to get the central government to intervene in their problems with the Assam Government.
 Mahanta had met the Indian Prime Minister I. K. Gujral and had complained to him about the Union Home Secretary K. Padmanabhaiah's interference in the matter.
 The tapes also seemed to suggest that the Tatas knew Gogoi's whereabouts (he had stayed at the company guest house before moving to a hotel and then a nursing home) and had lied to the Assam government about not knowing his location.
 But that was denied by the group as also Ram Jethmalani.